nim-lang/Nim/doc/manual_experimental.rst

 a notion of an "abstract time", in the implementation it's a simple integer that is incremented for every visited node.

-In the second pass information about the underlying object "graphs" is computed.
+In the second pass, information about the underlying object "graphs" is computed.
 Let `v` be a parameter or a local variable.
 Let `G(v)` be the graph that `v` belongs to.
 A graph is defined by the set of variables that belong to the graph.
 Initially for all `v`: `G(v) = {v}`.
 Every variable can only